Mykonos with Family – A Heavenly Holiday or Headache?

 An aerial view of Mykonos town.
 For breathing space, head to the old port pictured in the bottom right hand corner.

 Steer towards the old port for a little more breathing space.
-This is always where you will find Irene Syrianou’s mosaic studio.
+This is always where you will find local artisan Irene Syrianou’s mosaic studio.
 Faithful to the Delos mosaics she watched over for ten years as resident guard, she uses ancient techniques to make exquisite replicas accurate to the last stone count.
 Hosting workshops for young and old, Irene is a natural with children.
-Little D spent an enjoyable hour with her as we stole out to the waterfront one street away with its cafes and restaurants.
+Little D spent an enjoyable hour with her as we escaped to the waterfront one street away for a coffee.
 This is likely the best spot for dining with kids if you’re in the Chora.
-You might even get lucky and run into a Pelican (the island’s mascot), or three, roaming the harbour.
+You might even get lucky and run into a Pelican (the island’s mascot) or three, roaming the harbour.

 Mosaic art workshop in Mykonos Island, Greece